Why I love the Citi Premier Card

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Citi is an advertising partner.

-If you’re looking for another rewards credit card to add to your collection, the Citi Premier® Card just might be the one for you.
-This card makes it simple to earn points through its easy-to-use rewards structure and sign-up bonus.
+If you’re a frequent traveler looking for another rewards credit card to add to your collection, the Citi Premier® Card just might be the one for you.
+This card makes it simple to earn points through its easy-to-use rewards structure, plus a generous sign-up bonus for new cardholders.

 To help you decide if the Citi Premier Card is the right travel credit card for you, we interviewed Julia Menez, a point strategy coach and the host of the Geobreeze Travel Podcast.
 She shared some of her favorite features of this card and why others might love it.

 Generous sign-up bonus

 A major selling point of the Citi Premier Card, according to Menez, is the 60,000-point sign-up bonus.
 You’ll earn this bonus if you spend $4,000 in the first three months after opening the card.
 Those 60,000 ThankYou points can get you $600 in gift cards, but you can also redeem them for travel with any of Citi’s travel partners.